2BAB/Seal/README.md

 To be noticed, except the tag removing, any other delete/update features should always consider the "tools:replace", "tools:remove", and other official features that manifest merger provided as higher priority.

-Functionality that Seal provided is more like a **silver bullet** to **save an urgent publish that is blocked by ManifestMerger**.
+Functionality that Seal provided is more like the **first aid** to **save an urgent publish that is blocked by ManifestMerger**.
 Developers should take responsibility to report bugs to library authors(who introduced problematic Manifest), ManifestMerger(Google), AAPT2(Google), which is the true way to solve the merge issues.

 ## Quick Start